 From then on, the likelihood of bronchitis and other respiratory illnesses decreases over time.
 Especially when we address leaky gut, blood sugar imbalances and cortisol issues.

-I wish you all the best in avoiding the flu this season.
+I wish you all the best in avoiding viruses and the flu.
 A couple more things to help you: First, many people ask me about whether or not to get the flu vaccine.
 Here’s an article that does a good job summarizing the potential risks.
 Either way, I recommend that you use Triple Flu Defense and follow my guidelines above to support your body to fight off viruses on its own.

 Also, I conducted a couple of Facebook Live sessions on this topic.
 If you want to tune into the next Facebook Live session, please “Like” my page: https://facebook.com/drdoniwilson.
 Here are the two sessions in one convenient playlist:

-Lastly, download Dr. Doni’s Cold and Flu Tips so you can save them and have them on hand when you need them:
+Lastly, download Dr. Doni’s Cold and Flu Survival Guide so you can save it and have it on hand when you need this information:

 Empowering Your Wellness – Naturally,